Loss-K/Tamagotchi_Project/PycharmProjects/Tamagotchi/ReadMe.md

 ##################################

 When I learn any type of code, I try to think of a project that I can continuously work on as I continue to work on my education.
-Sure, I plan to do more projects - but to have one consistent project helps me to improve myself over time.
+Sure, I plan to do more projects - but I like to have one consistent project helps me to improve myself over time and improve my code.

-While I have coded Python, I have had no structured training - This will change soon, but wanted to start putting together what I know, then as I learn, can apply what I learn not only on the lesson projects, but apply them on one of my own.
+While I have coded Python, I have had no structured training - This will change soon, but wanted to start putting together what I know.
+As I learn, I will apply it.
+Not only on the lesson projects, but apply them on one of my own.
 This is the first one.